nucccc/sqlmodelgen/README.md

 Available on PyPi, just run `pip install sqlmodelgen`

-Code generation from postgres requires the separate `postgres` extension, installable with `pip install sqlmodelgen[postgres]`
+Code generation from Postgres requires the separate `postgres` extension, installable with `pip install sqlmodelgen[postgres]`, while code generation from MySQL requires the separate `mysql` extension, installable with `pip install sqlmodelgen[mysql]`

 ## Usage

+`sqlmodelgen` can be used both as a command line tool and as a library providing functions that can be invoked in python.

 ### Generating from CREATE TABLE